MetaDevZone/logstack/docs/TESTING_GUIDE.md

 # 🧪 Testing Cron Log Service with Your Database

-This guide shows you how to test the cron-log-service with your existing database containing logs.
+This guide shows you how to test the logstack with your existing database containing logs.

 ## 📋 Prerequisites